 1.The Nook Cafe, Dharamkot Road

-Enter Dharamkot with a first stop at the Nook - the latest cafe in the hood.
+Enter Dharamkot with a first stop at The Nook - the latest cafe in the hood.
 Housed in the patio of the coliving space Nomad Gao, the cafe is a great place to work out of in its own right.
 With arguably the best views of the Dhauladhar mountain range, working from here represents the quintessential “working from mountains” vibe.
 Started by Anusha, a marketer who hails from Jammu, the Nook offers multi-country cuisines, with a focus on healthy meals.

 The cafe also offers a daily pass or a subscription model which allows one to use Nomad Gao's coworking space for a day as well different meal plans starting at Rs.
 450/day.